SWMMEnablement/ICMFlowVisualizer/design_guidelines.md

-# Design Guidelines: SWMM5 Workflow Visualization Tool
+# Design Guidelines: ICM Ruby Workflow Analyzer

 ## Design Approach
 **Reference-Based System Hybrid**: Drawing from Lucidchart and draw.io's proven flowchart interfaces with engineering-focused aesthetics.
 This is a utility-first application prioritizing clarity, technical accuracy, and workflow comprehension.